Ceelog/phpdoc-en/src/curl/setup.md

 Resource Types
 --------------

-This extension defines two resource types: a cURL handle and a cURL multi handle.
+This extension defines three resource types: a cURL handle, a cURL multi handle, and a cURL share handle.